 Huronview and Huronlea Homes for the aged are Huron County’s municipal homes, providing health services for people who can no longer live independently in their own homes and need nursing and personal care 24 hours.
-As part of our multidisciplinary team, you will have opportunity to use your training and skills.
+As part of our multidisciplinary team, you will have the opportunity to use your training and skills.
 If technology interests you, our care plans are computerized and orders are processed electronically.
 We offer opportunities for leadership and committee involvement where you can excel using your advanced communication skills.
-If you would like to join our very dynamic teams, then Huronlea and Huronview is for you!
+If you would like to join our very dynamic teams, then Huronlea and Huronview are for you!

 The role of the Registered Nurse is to provide quality care as part of an interdisciplinary team, consistent with the plan of care and the Resident Bill of Rights.
 Within the team, assists the residents with activities of daily living, with the intention of maintaining or improving independence, promoting wellness and health, and preventing disease.
 The Registered Nurse acts in a leadership role for the RPNs and PSWs.
-The Registered Nurse follows and ensures other nursing staff follows the policies and procedures of the Home.
+The Registered Nurse follows and ensures another nursing staff follows the policies and procedures of the Home.